Gilberto Andrés Romero Pino

-Gilberto Andrés Romero Pino (born November 16, 1948 in Havana, Cuba), is a self-taught Cuban artist specializing in humorous drawings and paintings.
+Gilberto Andrés Romero Pino (born November 16, 1948, in Havana, Cuba), is a self-taught Cuban artist specializing in humorous drawings and paintings.

 Career

 He has participated in exhibitions such as the First through Sixth Bienal Internacional de Dibujo Humorístico y Gráfica Militante at the Círculo de Artesanos in San Antonio de los Baños, Havana.
-He was involved in the 7th and 9th International Cartoon Contest at Yomiuri Shimbum in Tokyo, Japan.
+He was involved in the 7th and 9th International Cartoon Contest at the Yomiuri Shimbun in Tokyo, Japan.

 Awards

 In 1983, he was awarded the Cuban Ministry of Culture's Award at the Third Humor Internacional Biennial at the Círculo de Artesanos at San Antonio de los Baños, Havana.
 In 1984, he won an award at the I Salón Provincial de Artes Plásticas "Eduardo Abela", at the Galería de Arte "Eduardo Abela" in Havana.
-He obtained an Honourable Mention Award at the 7th International Cartoon Contest at Yomiuri Shimbum in Tokyo, Japan.
+He obtained an Honourable Mention Award at the 7th International Cartoon Contest at the Yomiuri Shimbun in Tokyo, Japan.
 Two years later he obtained a trophy at the II Salón "Eduardo Abela" at the Galería de Arte Eduardo Abela, in San Antonio de los Baños, Havana.